Frequently Asked Questions

 How do I obtain AFV credit for my fleet's NEV acquisitions?

-To obtain AFV credit for an NEV acquisition, include the following vehicle-specific information in the credit activity portion of your fleet's annual report: vehicle make and model; model year of manufacture; vehicle identification number; and acquisition date.
+To obtain AFV credit for an NEV acquisition, include the following vehicle-specific information in the vehicle portion of your fleet's annual report (Tab 3 in the online reporting tool): vehicle make and model; model year of manufacture; vehicle identification number; and acquisition date.

 Is an electric golf cart eligible for AFV credit?